How to Invest in Thailand and Should You?

 Make sure to check the wire transfer form very carefully when sending money into Thailand.
 If your sending bank does the currency exchange itself (which it often does by default), the result will be an expensive delay.

-A more detailed guide to buying property in Thailand can be found here.
-It’s fully comprehensive and covers everything from tax implications to location analysis.
+We have a detailed guide about buying property in Thailand can be found here.
+It’s fully comprehensive and covers everything from tax implications to location analysis – from Bangkok to Phuket.

 To buy stocks in Thailand, you obviously need a brokerage account.
 All of the country’s large banks offer savings accounts, brokerage accounts, and usually even a selection of mutual funds.